arnavS96/arnavS96/README.md

 - **B.Tech in Mathematics & Computing** from Delhi College of Engineering

 ### 🔭 Current Work
-I’m currently working on **scaling medical knowledge using neuro-symbolic AI at Evidium**.
+I’m currently working on **scaling medical knowledge using neuro-symbolic AI at Evidium**

-### 🌱 Continuous Learning
-I'm committed to enhancing my skills in building efficient ML applications while adhering to clean code principles.

 ### 🧠 Interests
 - **Entrepreneurship**